arjungup740/job-applier/notes.md

 there's conceptual and there's mechanics

 #### Return

-see if can handle location dropdowns -- triggers the catpcha, try again later checkboxes - in general this might be useful, but punt for now
+figure out whyit's missing "current location" on the spotify -- it's showing as filled, which is a bit weird.
+Come back later, or a more flexible approach later see if can handle location dropdowns -- triggers the catpcha, try again later checkboxes - in general this might be useful, but punt for now